Hes-Siemelink/hes-release-demo-integration/doc/tutorial.md

       * If the response is successful, it sets the textValue attribute with the plain text obtained by decoding the Base64 encoded string.
       * If any exception occurs during execution, an error message is logged using the **logger** object and the exit code of the task is set to 1 using the **set_exit_code()** method from **BaseTask**.
 Additionally, the error message is set using the **set_error_message()** method from **BaseTask**.
       * Finally, the **finally** block is executed, where the textValue attribute is added to the output properties dictionary using the **get_output_properties()** method from **BaseTask**.
 This dictionary is used to store the output of the task, which can be accessed by other tasks in the workflow.
-  * The **BaseTask** abstract class is a blueprint for defining tasks in the SDK.
-It has several methods and attributes that can be utilized by subclasses of the BaseTask class.

 ### _Explains how to run local tests_